scottlamb/moonfire-nvr/design/api.md

 Deletes the given user.
 Requires the `admin_users` permission.

 Returns HTTP status 204 (No Content) on success.

+## Types

+### Permissions

+A JSON object of permissions to perform various actions:

+*   `adminUsers`: bool
+*   `readCameraConfigs`: bool, read camera configs including credentials
+*   `updateSignals`: bool
+*   `viewVideo`: bool

+See endpoints above for more details on the contexts in which these are required.

 [media-segment]: https://w3c.github.io/media-source/isobmff-byte-stream-format.html#iso-media-segments
 [init-segment]: https://w3c.github.io/media-source/isobmff-byte-stream-format.html#iso-init-segments